hyperfiction/HypPlay_services/README.md

 HypPlayService
 =============================
-A Google Play Services native extension
+A Google Play Services native extension for Haxe NME
 -----------------------------

 This NME native extension allows you to integrate the Google Play Services into your NME application.